joelmoxley/founder-playbook/II. Finance/10 - Financial & Exit Modeling/02 - Content - Returns Analysis/md/01 - Matthew Nordan - Returns Analysis Template.xls.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This spreadsheet template by Matthew Nordan with descriptive comments shows the expected returns for a model venture capital firm for a particular investment, using inputs such as revenue, investment made, total invesmtent raised by the startup and ownership and provides metrics such as absolute return in dollars based on a given valuation.
+This spreadsheet template by Matthew Nordan with descriptive comments shows the expected returns for a model venture capital firm for a particular investment, using inputs such as revenue, investment made, total invesmtent raised by the startup and ownership and provides metrics such as absolute return in dollars based on a given valuation.

 Credit: [Matthew M. Nordan](https://mnordan.com/)